MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/2-Months-Before/Promote-Your-Event.md

     * Tell your school’s paper

-    * Enlist MLH’s PR## RESOURCES to get potential pre-event coverage in local and tech media
+## Resources to get potential pre-event coverage in local and tech media

 * Reach out to parent groups (more useful for high school hackathons)

 * Share our [Parent Hackathon Guide](https://mlh.io/parent-hackathon-guide) with parent organizations that are interested in hearing about events for their children.

 ## Resources